 At the time, his regular pediatrician told us that he has anxiety.

 This made sense since I had battled with anxiety for many years.
 And you could tell by his level of shyness around not just strangers, but family and friends as well, that he was very anxious when he was outside of his comfort zone.
 She told us to comfort him, and keep him safe.

 After the specialty pediatrician got J to come out of his shell, he told us that he thinks everything is ok, and that since the only true delay he is experiencing (language) that we would keep an eye on him and take action if we have any more concerns as time moves on.
 He was hesitant to diagnose J with autism, because of the lack of symptoms he had been experiencing.

 I felt a little bit of a relief walking out of the doctor’s office that day… but I still wondered, what if he is on the spectrum?
 The whole outlook was to hurry up, wait, and observe.
 J had just turned 2 when we met his specialty pediatrician.

-My son was on the autism spectrum.
-When his psychologist started picking apart the 15 page diagnoses, I felt overwhelmed.
-I had thought that before that moment, if it was autism…. it wasn’t going to be severe.
+My son is on the autism spectrum.
+When his psychologist started picking apart the 15-page diagnoses, I felt overwhelmed.
+I had thought that before that moment if it was autism…. it wasn’t going to be severe.
 But it was a lot worse than what I had ever thought.
 My son did not fit into this mold.
 According to the diagnoses, he needed a lot of help.
-Help that required a certain type of degree.

 After 2.5 years of wondering… here we were.
 My papers, a diagnosis, and no village.
 I needed to crumble before I could build.
 I’m doing that now.
 The world keeps spinning when diagnosis are given.
 I just wish it would stand still for a moment so I can catch my breath, even more so now because, through all of it, something looks very familiar.
 Through this journey, I think I have discovered that I myself am autistic.